slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Being wise means having more questions than answers."
 -- Kevin Kelly*

-> *"The measure of wisdom is how calm you are when facing any given situation."
+> *"The measure of wisdom is how calm you are when facing any given situation." (...)
--- Naval Ravikant*

-> *"Knowledge is discovered colectively.
+"Knowledge is discovered colectively.
 Wisdom is rediscovered individually."
 -- Naval Ravikant*